 For those who have studied The Radiance Technique® (TRT®), you can enhance the life-force energy in your food by holding it in your radiant hands for a few minutes.
 This applies to your dried beans too.

 You can also place your hands about an inch above your food to help you connect to it consciously.
 For students of The Second Degree of TRT®, you can direct radiant energy to what you are about to eat.
 Your food is meant to nourish you and directing universal energy helps to lift that connection.

 Garbanzos Transformed Into Hummus

 Oven-baked garbanzos can be used to make homemade hummus, like in this photo.
 The recipe is from Bon Appétit: Classic Chickpea Hummus.

 The recipe calls for a can of garbanzo beans, but you can substitute your own oven-cooked beans.
-Two cups of cooked beans equal one can.
+About 1 1/2 cup of cooked beans equal one can.

 The next time you see some dried beans, take some home and pull out your Dutch oven to prepare them.